FDA Panel Affirms Safety Of Painkiller Celebrex

 The maximum recommended over-the-counter dose of ibuprofen is typically 1,200 milligrams daily.
 The study used 600 milligrams of ibuprofen three times a day, or 1,800 milligrams daily.
 Naproxen tablets are sold over the counter at a dose of 220 milligrams and are taken twice a day.
 The study used doses between 375 and 500 milligrams taken twice a day.

-The committee is also considering whether nonprescription doses of ibuprofen and naproxen can interfere with the ability of low-dose aspirin to protect people against heart attacks.
-Millions of people take low-doses of aspirin daily to reduce their risk of having a heart attack.
+The committee considered whether nonprescription doses of ibuprofen and naproxen can interfere with the ability of low-dose aspirin to protect people against heart attacks.
+Millions of people take low doses of aspirin daily to reduce their risk of having a heart attack.

+The committee voted 12-7, with one member abstaining, in favor or warning patients taking aspirin about the possible risk of taking naproxen at the same time.
+Ibuprofen also carries a warning like that, and the committee voted 17-4 against adding any additional warnings.